 , Azade Farshad

 Neural networks have been the solution to many of the problems in topics such as computer vision, natural language processing, etc. in recent years.
-They can achieve superhuman performance in many tasks, However they are black boxes that makes them difficult to rely on in sensitive cases such as medical imaging.
+They can achieve superhuman performance in many tasks, However, they are black boxes that make them difficult to rely on in sensitive cases such as medical imaging.
 Interpreting the internal state of neural networks helps us to improve their performance or prevent errors by finding the reason behind their happening.
-There has been different works on interpretability of neural networks which can generally be grouped into three categories, manual visual inspection[2, 3], saliency analysis[4, 5] and statistical analysis[6, 7].
+There have been different works on the interpretability of neural networks which can generally be grouped into three categories, manual visual inspection[2, 3], saliency analysis[4, 5] and statistical analysis[6, 7].
 The first two categories rely on human evaluation, while TCAV and NetDissect?

 can be quantitatively evaluated.
 Knowledge transfer objective is to train a student network from one or multiple teacher networks[8, 9].
 Generally, the student network is small and fast while the teacher network is large and accurate.
 Tasks and goal In this project, we aim to investigate the robustness of knowledge transfer methods based on interpretability approaches such as TCAV or NetDissect?